oahull0112/ESIFHPC4/OSU/README.md

 ## How to build

 We require a version of the OSU Micro-Benchmarks >= 7.4.
 The micro-benchmarks are downloaded from the following webpage: https://mvapich.cse.ohio-state.edu/benchmarks/ - the micro-benchmarks are compiled according to a standard 'configure' 'make' 'make install' pipeline.
-An example configure command is as follows:
+An example build/configuration script is located in the 'osu-scripts' directory, labelled as 'build.sh'

-./configure --prefix=/home/user/osu-micro-benchmarks CC=mpicc CXX=mpicxx

 ## Run Definitions and Requirements